Natural Language Processing in AI will remain an important skill in 2021

-Natural language processing (NLP) has become one of the most widely available and interoperable data formats that is used by businesses to record and transmit their communications.
+NLP or Natural language processing in AI has become one of the most widely available and interoperable data formats that is used by businesses to record and transmit their communications.

 Leading source for data, machine learning, and AI information, Gradient Flow released a report that takes examines the growth of NLP in enterprises.